-Night Sweats: When Will The Nightmare Be Over?
+Night Sweats: When Will the Nightmare End?

 What Causes Night Sweats?

-• Sleep in removable, breathable layers
+• Sleep in lightweight, breathable layers

 • Avoid spicy foods